Edgar-Donk/frothy-brew/docs/treeview/header_column_widths.rst

     ....
     tree.column(col, width=font.Font().measure(col.title()) + 10,stretch=True)

-Both the ide and console measured wrongly, but because Idle and the console incorrectly displayed much larger widths it did not look too bad.
-The measured width for the column ``Colours`` was 67 in the ide, but Idle had
+Both the IDE and console measured wrongly, but because Idle and the console incorrectly displayed much larger widths it did not look too bad.
+The measured width for the column ``Colours`` was 67 in the IDE, but Idle had
 200.

 .. note:: 10 pixels have been added to our measure to give a clearance